Make a complaint: Scotland

 We know that sometimes things can go wrong and that you may become dissatisfied with our services.

 Our aim is to ensure we handle your complaint in a prompt, polite and fair way, by working with you to find a resolution as soon as possible.
-Once we know something has gone wrong, we can put things right, and prevent similar things happening in the future by learning from our mistakes.
+Once we know something has gone wrong, we’ll work with you to put it right.

 We have fully adopted the Scottish Public Services Ombudsman’s model complaint handling procedure.